 Extracts from the Sheffield Declaration (January 1773)

-Declaration and Resolves of the First Continental Congress (1774)
+Declaration and Resolves of First Continental Congress (October 1774)

 Revolutionary war

-The British Parliament declares Massachusetts in rebellion (1775)
+Parliament declares Massachusetts to be in rebellion (February 1775)

-George III declares the American colonies in rebellion (1775)
+George III declares American colonies to be in a state of rebellion (August 1775)

 An eyewitness account of the Battle of Yorktown (1781)